 “So, trespass, but not unlawful entry.”
 She made a face.
 “The problem is that the two cases are now undeniably connected, but we have no lever to get into the Devane house or to talk to the family.
 To get them to talk to us, I should say.”
 She drew in a deep breath and let it out slowly.
 “I’m afraid we’re going to have to try a stunt.”

-I’d been afraid she was going to say that, but I didn’t bother to protest.
+I’d been pretty sure she was going to say that, but I didn’t bother to protest.